fupelaqu/node-security-middleware/README.md

  * Returns the roles granted to the user mapped to this username as an array of string
  *
  * @param username
- * @returns the roles granted to the user mapped to this username as an array of string within the callback
+ * @returns the roles granted to the user mapped to this username as an array of string within the provided callback
- * @throws any error within the callback
+ * @throws any error within the provided callback
  */
 Store.prototype.loadUserRoles = function(username, callback) {
     ...